 Visit the S.C.
 Beach Access Guide and zoom in or select a beach to look for swim advisory spots in that area.

 Advisories do not mean that the beach is closed.
 Wading, fishing, and shell collecting do not pose a risk.
 Advisories may be issued due to high bacteria counts or rainfall.
 Advisories are lifted when sample results fall below the limit of 104CFU/100mL.
-Check the local newspaper and television news stations.
-Look for advisory signs when you go to the beach.

 Frequently Asked Questions about Beach Water Monitoring and Swimming Advisories